 IoT allows Telcos to derive revenue not only on the functionality and performance of their networks, products, and services but also from them.

-Let’s break the framework down into a summary:
+Deloitte provides a framework to realise the full potential of IoT from the information it generates: Let’s break the framework down into a summary:

 The framework is a loop; in other words, an action that gives rise to information, that impacts future action.
 For information to become valuable, it needs to pass through each stage which is enabled by a specific technology.